 If you are concerned about the way that you are feeling, experiencing suicidal thoughts, feeling very low or anxious, please contact your GP (general practice doctor).
 All GP surgeries should have details of out of hours support.
 Your GP is also the first point of contact if you are dealing with an ongoing or long term difficulty, as they can help you to access the range of services through the NHS.
 You can also contact Lifeline, a free 24 hour helpline on 0808 808 8000.

 You can make an appointment in any one of the following ways:

 Tel: 0808 800 0016 (24hr Freephone)

 If you are a member of staff and have a general query about counselling or would like advice on supporting students please call the Student Affairs Office on 028 9097 2893 to speak to a member of the Welfare team.

-Appointments with counsellors normally last for 50 minutes so please ensure you arrive on time.
-If you have to cancel your appointment, please contact Carecall on 028 9024 5821 (Mon-Fri 9.00am-5.00pm) as soon as possible.
+If you have to cancel your appointment, please contact Carecall on 028 9024 5821 (Mon-Fri 9.00am-5.00pm) at least 24 hours before.
 If cancellation is within 24 hours of your appointment time (during the working week), the University will be charged for the session and it may be taken from your entitlement.
 Repeated failure to provide sufficient notice may affect the number of session of counselling available to you.
 If 2 appointments are missed or cancelled we may need to allocate the time slot to another student who may be in need.